sheikhoo/PY-LOGIN/README.md

 # PY-LOGIN
-Login to 24 Port Gigabit Ethernet Switch, get and change setting
+Login to Micronet Switch, get and change setting

 ## Installation